buncram/cram-soc/README.md

 1. Ensure the `riscv32imac-unknown-none-elf` Rust target is installed via `rustup target add riscv32imac-unknown-none-elf`.
 1. Ensure you have `make` installed.
 1. Download the Risc-V toolchain from https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/releases and put it in your PATH.
 The bootloader is pure Rust, except for a few assembly instructions to set up the runtime environment (which are easily verified with a hexdump).
 However, the full toolchain is still required for LiteX to run correctly.
-1. Go to https://www.xilinx.com/support/download.html and download `All OS installer Single-File Download`.
-Our CI system uses version 2019.2, but it has also been tested against 2020.2.
-The hashes of the binaries used to build the release SoC can be found in https://github.com/betrusted-io/betrusted-soc/blob/main/manifest.txt[manifest.txt].
-Note that this toolchain has been patched for log4j via https://support.xilinx.com/s/article/76957?language=en_US[Xilinx KB76957], patch log https://github.com/betrusted-io/betrusted-soc/blob/main/log4j_patch.log[log4j_patch.log].
+1. Go to https://www.xilinx.com/support/download.html and download Vivado.
+This was tested under 2022.2.
 1. Do a minimal Xilinx install to /opt/Xilinx/, and untick everything except `Design Tools / Vivado Design Suite / Vivado` and `Devices / Production Devices / 7 Series`
-1. Go to https://www.xilinx.com/member/forms/license-form.html, get a license, and place it in ~/.Xilinx/Xilinx.lic
 1. Run `./cram_core.py` (or `python3 ./cram_core.py`) to build the core complex
 1. Run `./cram_soc.py` (or `python3 ./cram-soc.py`) to build the SoC validation model.
 This is the core complex wrapped in additional peripherals so that we can do end-to-end testing in simulation.
 1. Run `./cram_fpga.py` (or `python3 ./cram-fpga.py`) to build the FPGA validation model.
 This is the core complex wrapped in an "approximation" of the SoC that allows us to run the core complex at real-time, albeit with some compromises in how accurately it reflects the SoC.